 β οΈ Safety & Travel Tips

-Reem Island is extremely safe, with 24/7 security in most towers.
+Reem Island is exceptionally safe, with 24/7 security in most towers.

 Traffic can get busy during peak hours β plan accordingly.